Aatish-hari/Radish/README.md

 ## Features
 ### RESP Protocol:
-Implemented to handel RESP (Redis Serialization Protocol) for commands and responses.
+Implemented to handel RESP (Redis Serialization Protocol) for commands and responses
 ### Data Types:
-Supports strings (each key with value), lists (each key with deque), and hashes (each key with unordered_map).
+Supports strings (each key with value), lists (each key with deque), and hashes (each key with unordered_map)
 ### Persistence:
-Auto-saves/loads to redi.db.
+Auto-saves/loads data to redi.db
 ### Concurrency:
-Mutex-protected singleton DataBase, per-client threads for multi-user support.
+Mutex-protected singleton DataBase, per-client threads for multi-user support

 ## Supported Commands:
 | General Commands | String Commands | List Commands | Hash Commands |